viktoriamahrberg/fashion-news-board/README.md

 - As a **user** I want to **make posts**
     - As a logged in user, user can create posts.
 - As a **user** I want to **add photos as well as text to my posts**
     - As a logged in user "Create Post" is shown in navbar with a form to to create a post.
-The user has to provide a title, excerpt and content, original news-source link, and author.
+The user has to provide a title, excerpt and content and original news-source link.
+Author is being automatically added as the logged in user.
 Images are optional and if not adding an image a default image will be provided.
 - As a **user** I want to **receive flash messages after my actions**
     - Flash messages are shown to user when logging in, creating account, signing out of account and sucessfully commenting on a post.
     - Messages are shown above input fields if user fails to provide the right information when creating an account or logging in.